etvan13/Complex-Space-Optimality-Calculator/README.md

 **Mathematical Interpretation**

-From a mathematical standpoint, the program beautifully illustrates the concept of vector fields and directional movement in 3D space.
+From a mathematical standpoint, the program illustrates the concept of vector fields and directional movement in 3D space.
 Each movement, whether it's towards, away, or along any of the axes, can be represented as a vector originating from the current point and pointing in the direction of the movement.
 The decision to move "towards" the target effectively recalculates the optimal vector that minimizes the distance to the target, demonstrating how even